Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 Move the LNA\_ENABLE to pin 118 so it's a pull down by default and rework the LNA enable so the +5V is not applied to a GPIO pin directly.
 Go through a MOSFET instead.

+## 2025-08-04

+Change the LNA\_ENABLE MOSFET to a BSS138, just to choose something common.
+Also fix the footprint.

+Change the AX5043 power control chips to be MOSFETs.
+No need for something complicated.
+Use P-Channel enhancement mode MOSFETs, so the enable has to be pulled down to turn on the MOSFET.
+Rename the enables to add a \_N for negative logic.

+Rename the AX5043 select lines to add a \_N because they are negative logic.